-🆕 Ecopreneur Beginner Bootcamp.
+🆕 Ecopreneur Beginner Selfpaced Course.
 From wild idea to first paying supporters.
-Save your spot.
+In your pace.
+Start building today.

 How to find a co-founder for your nature venture or NGO